 \subsection{Deep CNNs}

-The CNNs have been introduced with the shared weight parameters, the limited receptive fields, and the pooling layer~\cite{LeCun1989}, inspired by biological architecture of mammalian visual cortex~\cite{Hubel1968,Fukushima1980}.
-Thanks to the architecture, the CNNs suppress increase in the number of weight parameters and acquire a robustness to parallel shift of objects in image.
-In recent years, CNNs have made remarkable improvements in image classification with the deeper and deeper architecture.
-The CNNs with many convolution layers such as AlexNet~\cite{Krizhevsky2012}, VGG~\cite{Simonyan2015a}, and GoogLeNet~\cite{Szegedy2014} have achieved high expression ability by increasing the number of internal weight parameters and classified images with high precision.
-However, by stacking more and more convolution layers in CNNs, gradient vanishing problem arises~\cite{Schmidhuber2015}.
-In general, CNNs use the back-propagation algorithm, which calculates the gradient obtained at the output layer, back-propagates the gradient in the direction from the output layer to the input layer, and updates the weight parameters.
-When the layers of the network become very deep, the gradient information from the output layer does not pass well to the input layer and layers near the input, and learning procedure does not progress well.
-Against this problem, ResNet~\cite{He2017} and DenseNet~\cite{Huang2016b} were proposed as the new network architectures that enable the learning with further deep architecture.
-ResNet is the network that recorded the highest accuracy in ILSVRC image classification task in 2015.
-From 2015, following ResNet, many ideas and new architectures have been proposed~\cite{He2016b,Zagoruyko2016,Huang2016a,Targ2016a,Han2016}, and in ILSVRC 2016, an extended version of ResNet broke the record~\cite{Zagoruyko2016}.
-The main idea of these network is addition of extra connections, which propagate the gradient information successfully and enable robust learning even with 100 or more convolution layers.
+CNNs have been introduced with shared weight parameters, limited receptive fields, and pooling layers~\cite{LeCun1989}, inspired by the biological architecture of the mammalian visual cortex~\cite{Hubel1968,Fukushima1980}.
+Thanks to this architecture, CNNs can suppress increases in the number of weight parameters and are robust to the parallel shift of objects in images.
+In recent years, CNNs have made remarkable improvements in image classification with increasingly deeper architectures.
+In general, CNNs use the back-propagation algorithm~\cite{LeCun1989}, which calculates the gradient obtained at the output layer, back-propagates the gradient from the output layer to the input layer, and updates the weight parameters.
+However, when the network becomes very deep, the gradient information from the output layer does not pass well to the input layer and other layers near the input, and learning does not progress.